Ageism: Distinction from other age-related bias

-Ageism in common parlance and age studies usually refers to negative discriminatory practices against old people, people in their middle years, teenagers, and children.
+Ageism in common linguistic and age studies usually refers to negative discriminatory practices against old people, people in their middle years, teenagers, and children.
 There are several forms of age-related bias.
-Adultism is a predisposition towards adults, which is seen as biased against children, youth, and all young people who are not addressed or viewed as adults.
-This includes political candidacies, jobs, and cultural settings where the supposed greater vitality and/or physical beauty of youth is more appreciated than the supposed greater moral and/or intellectual rigor of adulthood.
-Adultcentrism is the "exaggerated egocentrism of adults".
+Adultism is a predisposition towards adults, which is seen as bias against children, youth, and all young people who are not addressed or viewed as adults.
+This includes political candidacies, jobs, and cultural settings where the supposed greater vitality and physical beauty of youth are less appreciated than the supposed greater moral and intellectual rigor of adulthood.
+Adultcentrism is the exaggerated egocentrism of adults.
 Adultocracy is the social convention which defines "maturity" and "immaturity", placing adults in a dominant position over young people, both theoretically and practically.
-Gerontocracy is a form of oligarchical rule in which an entity is ruled by leaders who are significantly older than most of the adult population.
-Chronocentrism is primarily the belief that a certain state of humanity is superior to all previous and/or future times.
+Gerontocracy is a form of oligarchical rule in which an entity is ruled by leaders significantly older than most of the adult population.
+Chronocentrism is the belief that a certain state of humanity is superior to all previous and/or future times.

-Based on a conceptual analysis of ageism, a new definition of ageism was introduced by Iversen, Larsen, & Solem in 2009.
-This definition constitutes the foundation for higher reliability and validity in future research about ageism and its complexity offers a new way of systemizing theories on ageism: "Ageism is defined as negative or positive stereotypes, prejudice and/or discrimination against (or to the advantage of) elderly people on the basis of their chronological age or on the basis of a perception of them as being 'old' or 'elderly'.
-Ageism can be implicit or explicit and can be expressed on a micro-, meso- or macro-level" (Iversen, Larsen & Solem, 2009).
+In 2009, Iversen, Larsen, and Solem introduced a new definition of ageism based on a conceptual analysis of the term.
+This definition serves as a foundation for future research on ageism.
+It also provides an approach to understanding the complexities of ageism.
+They define ageism as "negative or positive stereotypes, prejudice, and/or discrimination against (or to the advantage of) elderly people based on their chronological age or the perception of them as being 'old' or 'elderly.'
+Ageism can be implicit or explicit and may manifest on micro, meso, or macro levels" (Iversen, Larsen, and Solem, 2009).

-Other conditions of fear or aversion associated with age groups have their own names, particularly: paedophobia, the fear of infants and children; ephebiphobia, the fear of youth, sometimes also referred to as an irrational fear of adolescents or a prejudice against teenagers; and gerontophobia, the fear of elderly people.
+Other conditions of fear or aversion associated with age groups have their own names.
+Paedophobia is a fear of infants and children, ephebiphobia is the fear of youth and is also referred to as an irrational fear of adolescents or a prejudice against teenagers, and gerontophobia is a fear of elderly people.

 Implicit ageism

-Implicit ageism refers to thoughts, feelings, and judgements that operate without conscious awareness and automatically produce in everyday life.
+Implicit ageism refers to thoughts, feelings, and judgments that operate without conscious awareness and are automatically produced in everyday life.
 These may be a mixture of positive and negative thoughts and feelings, but gerontologist Becca Levy reports that they "tend to be mostly negative".